konflux-ci/build-definitions/task/buildah/0.4/ARTIFACT_REUSE_FEATURE.md

 8. **Graceful Degradation**: Any verification failure results in a fresh build rather than potentially insecure reuse.

 9. **Tree Hash Mismatch Protection**: If the tree hash in the signed provenance doesn't match the calculated tree hash, the system will fail to reuse the artifact, preventing potential security issues.

+10. **Provenance Chain Verification**: Policy engines can inspect both the original build provenance and the reuse pipeline provenance, since the immutable reference to the original artifact is emitted as a result when an artifact is reused, enabling end-to-end security verification.

 ### Security Verification Flow